 Firestone is an open-stack library, i.e. you can retrieve the items you need yourself and take them to the Circulation Desk on the 1st floor if you wish to borrow them.
 Note that not all libraries or collections are open-stack.
 Rare Books and Special Collections on the C floor in Firestone is a closed-stack area, whose items do not circulate.
-A library such as the Marquand Library of Art and Archaeology is open-stack; however, its collections do not circulate.
+The Marquand Library of Art and Archaeology is open-stack, but its collections do not circulate.

 The library has 6 floors; the numbered floors (1-3) are above ground and the lettered ones (A-C) below ground.

 Circulation Desk: All items are charged out and returned to this desk.
 For visiting fellows who are at Princeton for more than 3 months, the loan period is the academic year; for visiting fellows here for less than 3 months, the loan period is 8 weeks.
 Note: You must have your Princeton University ID activated at the Circulation Desk before you can borrow materials from the library or use Borrow Direct.

 The Trustee Reading Room (General and Humanities Reference Collection) (DR): Here you will find dictionaries, encyclopedias, bibliographies, atlases, biographies, etc.